isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     // don't: no test of printf's return value fprintf(connection, "logging: %d %d %d\n", x, y, s);

 What if the connection goes down so that no logging output is produced?
-See I.??.
+See I.???.

 **Alternative**: Throw an exception.
 An exception cannot be ignored.